2026 Summer Dance Intensive

 • Bath towel and hand towel

-If you are flying to the intensive and have difficulty meeting airline luggage weight limits, please let us know.
-We have a limited number of bedding sets available for students to use; a cleaning fee will apply.
+If you will be flying and have difficulty meeting airline luggage limits, please let us know.
+A limited number of bedding sets are available to borrow for the week.
+A cleaning contribution will apply.

 • Drop-Off and Pick-Up Times